 - Star Trek Online has something of this with the True Way in the Cardassian story arc, The Remnant of the pre-Dominion War old order who have now become terrorists, much like many al-Qa'ida in Iraq and ISIS leaders served in the pre-invasion Iraqi military.
 Unfortunately most of this flavor was removed in favor of a Mirror Universe plot when the arc was revamped in 2015.

-- The Simpsons touched on this in their 2006 Halloween special, where Kang and Kodos decide to invade Earth.
+- Touched during the 2006 Halloween special, where Kang and Kodos decide to invade Earth.
 Incidentally, the scene originally ended with the line "This sure is a lot like Iraq will be", tossing an anvil straight through the Fourth Wall.
 This was wisely cut at some point down the line, but it still aired on some channels.

 - Many other episodes, such as "Bart-Mangled Banner", have satirized post-9/11 America.